-In the Lean Marketing concept Value Streams differ from the more traditional approaches found in other Value Stream Mapping Process.
-It’s primary focus is not the discovery of waste but of process improvement with a very specific strategic intent, delivery of superior value for the execution of an organization‘s value proposition.
+In the Lean Marketing concept, Value Streams differ from the more traditional approaches found in other Value Stream Mapping Process.
+Its primary focus is not the discovery of waste but of process improvement with a very specific strategic intent, delivery of superior value for the execution of an organization‘s value proposition.
 This means that the focus of the analysis must be on those Value Streams and processes within those Value Streams that have the most substantial impact on the most important value drivers.
-These are the drivers that customers are telling you create value.
+These are the drivers that customers are telling you to create value.

 A Value Stream Map is a comprehensive set of activities and communications that collectively creates and delivers value to the customer.
 A typical approach to process improvement is to select a process of concern to the organization, map all the details of the process, remove the non-value added activities and then fix whatever seems to be broken.
 The non-value added activities should be determined from the customer’s point of view.
 Most organizations focusing on system redesign do so with the intent of reducing costs.

-A VSM begins with a customer need for a product or service, and ends with that customer’s belief that he has received something of genuine value.
+A VSM begins with a customer need for a product or service and ends with that customer’s belief that he has received something of genuine value.
 Value Streams typically are made up of several inter-connected processes and involve any number of functional areas within the organization.
-A important distinction in Lean Marketing concepts is that the Value Stream Map exists to deliver value to an external customer.
+An important distinction in Lean Marketing concepts is that the Value Stream Map exists to deliver value to an external customer.
 This approach in the Lean Marketing concepts of Value Stream Mapping is similar to the traditional approach; we evaluate the entire set of processes, communications, and activities that make up a Value Stream.
 Employing a flowcharting approach, we describe exactly how value is currently being delivered by the organization and how you can deliver it more effectively and efficiently.

 The Value Stream Map (Current State) points out those critical value delivery processes as they currently exist.
 The map then provides the Value Stream Mapping Team with the template to redesign the value delivery process to: